Sine Wave

 The block generates a complex exponential signal when you set the Output

-complexity parameter to Complex
+complexity parameter to Complex.
+This complex

 exponential signal is defined by an expression of the type